 He was first elected to public office in 1968 at the age of 30.
 Serving as Mayor of the City of North Bay Village, he became one of the youngest mayors in Miami-Dade County history.
 In 1972, Ruvin was elected to the Metro Dade County Commission where he served for twenty years: focusing on environmental and technology issues.

 Through over thirty years of community involvement, Harvey Ruvin, has performed a leadership role within scores of civic, cultural, environmental and charitable organizations.
-He has been the recipient of numerous awards including the prestigious Washington-based Public Technology Institute award naming him the "2003 Public Technologist of the Year" in America, citing his efforts to employ emerging technologies to reengineer government processes, eliminating paper, achieving fiscal savings and efficiencies.
-His goal of total transformation of court records and e-filing into a fully paperless format is well on its way to achieving Harvey’s goal of serving more and more of our people on-line rather than in-line, leading the State and perhaps the nation.
-Our Clerk’s office went on line with nearly 20 Million documents and court records.
+He has been the recipient of numerous awards including the prestigious Washington-based Public Technology Institute award naming him the “2003 Public Technologist of the Year” in America, citing his highly successful efforts to employ emerging technologies to reengineer government processes, eliminating paper, achieving fiscal savings and efficiencies.
+The goal; serving more and more of the public “on-line rather than in-line”.

 His public career continues to be hallmarked by his commitment to improve the lives of the citizens of Miami-Dade County, and to use his technological expertise to help solve the problems of providing needed services to the people in a cost efficient way while protecting the environment and our quality of life.

-In 2004 he won Computerworld Magazine's "2004 Medal of Achievement" for utilizing technology to achieve massive savings and enhancing the public's accessibility to records.
-Clerk Ruvin, having made an effective transition from county commissioner to an extensively Administrative role, received the much coveted "2004 Public Administrator of the Year" awarded by the South Florida Chapter of the American Society for Public Administration (ASPA) and in 2016 earned ASPA’s coveted award as South Florida “Elected Official of the Year”.
+In 2004, he won Computerworld Magazine’s “2004 Medal of Achievement” for utilizing technology to achieve massive savings and enhancing the public’s accessibility to records.
+Mr. Ruvin, having made an effective transition from a county legislator to an extensive administrative role, received the much coveted “2004 Public Administrator of the Year” awarded by the South Florida Chapter of the American Society for Public Administration (ASPA) and in 2016 earned ASPA’s coveted award as South Florida “Elected Official of the Year”.

-In 2008, he received the "Defender of the Everglades Award" by the Marjory Stonenman Douglas Friends of the Everglades.
-In 2009, he was named the Inaugural Recipient of the "Reitmeister-Abess Award" for environmental advocacy by the University of Miami Abess Center for Ecosystem Science and Policy.
+In 2008, he received the “Defender of the Everglades Award” by the Marjory Stoneman Douglas Friends of the Everglades.
+In 2009, he was named the Inaugural Recipient of the “Reitmeister-Abess Award” for Environmental Advocacy by the University of Miami Abess Center for Ecosystem Science and Policy.

-To Harvey, his greatest honor so far came when "Naples", a rescued West Indian manatee gave birth to a male calf and the Miami Seaquarium named the newborn "Harvey" in recognition of the Commissioner's work on behalf of the endangered species (Sept.
+To Harvey, his greatest honor so far came when “Naples, a rescued West Indian manatee gave birth to a male calf and the Seaquarium named the newborn “Harvey” in recognition of the Commissioner’s work on behalf of the endangered species (Sept.
 1990).